Translation-Symmetric Market: Enabling Incentive Compatibility For DER Aggregation: Hierarchical Market Framework

-The market-clearing problem determines the optimal allocation of services among participating VPPs.
+The VPP--DER interaction problem determines the optimal allocation of services among participating VPPs.
 For VPP $v$ and service $s$, let $x_{v, s}$ denote the service bid quantity, and let $y_v$ represent the internal decision variables of VPP $v$ that are not directly observable to the market operator.
-Although we adopt the notation $v$ for clarity, the same formulation applies to conventional generators that bid directly into the market; in that case, the unit possesses no subordinate resources, yet it can be modeled with the same bid variables.
+Although we use the notation $v$ for clarity, the same formulation applies to conventional generators that bid directly into the market; in that case, the participant has no subordinate resources but can still be represented by the same bid variables.
 The cost for VPP $v$ to provide service $s$ is denoted by $c_{v, s}$.
 The service demand, representing the total quantity of service $s$ required by the upper-level market, is denoted by $d_s$.
-The market-clearing problem is formulated as the following optimization problem:
+The VPP--DER interaction problem is formulated as the following optimization problem:

 Subject to the service demand constraints: